 Modules are one of the simplest parts of Joomla and a great entry point for people learning to use the system (the equivalent of widgets in wordpress).
 They can be displayed just about anywhere on a page (in all the positions a template allows as well as in the main content area using the loadmodule plugin for the com_content component).

-To understand how to install and use a module in Joomla it is recommended to read Administration of a Module in Joomla
+To understand how to install and use a module in Joomla it is recommended to read Module Manager.
+You can read also Module Manager Custom HTML for an example.

 Creating a simple module for Joomla is one of the simplest development steps you can do - and the creating a simple module tutorial is designed to take you through this.
 It starts with a simple module and then shows a few things you can then do with the module.

 Introduced into Joomla 3.2 is a hidden component that allows modules to create AJAX requests.
-You can find documentation about using the AJAX component to help you create even better modules.
+You can find documentation about Using Joomla Ajax Interface to help you create even better modules.

 Joomla! is packaged with many modules, more are available on the JED(Joomla!
 Extension Directory).
 Here are the standard modules available in a new Joomla! installation.